What is LASER?

 How does it help improve our health?

 Of the many varieties of laser, a growing field is emerging that uses lasers to benefit the mass public.
-It is not so powerful as to cut through skin and tissues, or destroy unwanted tumor cells, a power that is useful in surgery.
-But it is more powerful than that used for skin features like tattoos and age spots.
+The therapeutic laser treatment used in our office is more powerful that that used in the early days for skin features and blemishes; and it is not the kind of laser used in medical and dental surgery.

-Red light has an interesting effect on cells that make them perform their
+Red light has an interesting effect on all cells of our body that make them perform their

 How does it work?